YashKapoor1102/AmazinOnlineBookstore/README.md

 SYSC4806 Final Project

 # Project Description
-This project is an online web application bookstore named Amazin Bookstore.
-It offers owners robust tools to handle their inventory and also enables users to browse and purchase books.
-It introduces additional functionalities like book recommendations and filtering.
+Amazin Bookstore is an online web application that serves as a comprehensive platform for bookstore owners and users.
+It provides bookstore owners with robust tools for managing their inventory, while also providing users with a seamless experience to browse and purchase books.
+Additionally, the application offers advanced features such as book recommendations and flexible filtering options

+# Installation Instructions

+# Usage

 # Development Roadmap
 Milestone 1 : Early prototype
+*
+*

 Milestone 2 : Alpha Release

 Milestone 3 : Final demo

 # Known issues
+Currently, there are no known issues.

 # License